This is a question that seems to come up quite a lot in various forms, so I’ve decided to write a post on it.

 Can’t you just fill the bags with sand?
 Or stones?
 Or any loose aggregate?

-In theory, if your earthbags are tough and hold, you could put anything in them.
-The army have been building sandbag bunkers for years.
-They’re strong, bullet proof and safe.
+In theory, for simple projects, if your earthbags are tough and hold, you could put anything in them.
+Certainly, the army have been building sandbag bunkers for years.
 But here’s the thing.
 Rip those bags open and you have...you got it.
 A mess.
 There are a number of ways the bags can lose their integrity: Polypropylene bags deteriorate fast in the sun.
 Jute bags tend to rot if used in damp climates.
 And if you happen to have mice attempt to move in – which take it from me if you live in the wild you will – then every rustle and scamper is a harbinger of doom.
 Mice love to shred things like sacks, polypropylene or otherwise.
 The only thing they can’t comfortably destroy seems to be metal.

 So there you have it.
 In an earthbag.